rvanbruggen/HackoladeGitTestRepo/README.md

 Then, we proceed as follows:
 * in Clone 1, we will add a new property `Score1` (Numeric) to the `Movies` collection.
 We will commit that change, but not push it yet.
 * Switching to Clone 2, we will add a new property `Score2` (Numeric) to the `Movies` collection.
 We will commit that change, and immediately push it.
 Therefore, the later change will have been synced to the remote, and the earlier change to the datamodel is still committed to Clone1 - but not yet synced to the remote.
 * We Switch to Clone 1, and push our commit to the remote.
-We will then find that we cannot immediately push: we have to pull first, to get the latest version of the model from the remote.
-After doing so, we can push the `Score2` change, and it will show us a conflict resolution screen.
+We will then find that we cannot immediately push: we have to pull first, to get the latest version of the model from the remote (which already includes the `Score2` property that we added to Clone2, and committed and pushed immediately in the previous step).
+* After doing so, we can push the `Score2` change, and the application wil tell us that we need to resolve a conflict first.
+* Pushing the button will show us a conflict resolution screen.
 We can then solve the conflict.
-Once we resolve the conflict and push it into the remote, we will find that the model now has two additional `Score` attributes, 1 and 2.
+Once we resolve the conflict and push it into the remote, we will find that the model now has two additional `Score` attributes, `Score1` and `Score2`.

 Note that in this case, we chose to keep both Score1 and Score2 attributes in the data model.
 This would of course not always be true.
 In the conflict resolution screen, we can choose to keep only one of the `Score` attributes and allow only that one  to survive.